 If there is no home base on the floor you are currently cleaning, Roomba won’t successfully dock.
 This will require your manual supervision to fetch Roomba back to its home.

-If you had a second home base on said floor, Roomba would successfully dock or recharge without you breaking a sweat.
+If you had a second home base on said floor, Roomba would successfully dock or recharge without breaking a sweat.

 - When cleaning a large area

-When cleaning a vast area, there is a risk of your Roomba running low battery while far away from the home base.
+When cleaning a vast area, there is a risk of your Roomba running low on battery while far away from the home base.

 The Roomba battery likely dies as it attempts to dock.
 The battery could even die mid-point on the return journey.